Yoga Practices as Potential Adjunctive Treatment of SARS-Cov-2 and COVID-19

-Yoga poses are meant to train your body to become healthy and supple.
-To achieve this requires consistent practice.
-Each time you do yoga, you will pick up another adjustment that will improve your understanding of a posture, you will find you have a better sense of balance, your body will move into proper alignment more easily, and you will find your body becoming equally strengthened on both sides.
+Yoga poses are intended to train your body to become healthy and supple; achieving this requires consistent practice.
+Each time you do yoga, you might pick up another adjustment that will improve your understanding of a posture, you may find you have a better sense of balance, your body may move into proper alignment more easily, or you may find your body becoming equally strengthened on both sides.

 Proper alignment and good posture will help maintain the natural curve of your spine.
 Keeping that curvature is an important part of maintaining spine health and reducing pain.

-As you practice yoga, your body awareness will also increase.
-Understanding the limitations of your own body is very important, we each gain the most advantage from a pose by doing it to our own body's ability.
-Getting a gentle stretch in the right position for you will give you much more benefit than trying to prove you can stretch further than another person in the room.
+As you practice yoga, body awareness will also increase.
+Understanding the limitations of your own body is very important, as you will gain the most advantage from a pose by doing it at a level that is suitable for you.
+Getting a gentle stretch in the right position for you will give you much more benefit than trying to prove you can stretch further than someone else in the room.
 Awareness allows you to use your body as your own meter, telling you what to avoid and what to put a little more effort into.

 Every yoga class includes some form of relaxation at the end.
 Sometimes it is simply lying flat on the floor and allowing your muscles to relax, other times it is a full guided relaxation.
 I prefer to use the second option, guiding you to a deeper feeling of relaxation in your whole body.